ameya-angadi/Sentinel/README.md

 The ESP32-S3-BOX-3 serves as the central hub.
 It handles the high-resolution display, WiFi stack, and the HTTP Web Server.

-Connect the ESP32-S3-BOX-3's display module to the ESP32-S3-BOX-3's BREAD module as shown above.
+Connect the ESP32-S3-BOX-3's display module to the ESP32-S3-BOX-3's BREAD module.

 ### Assembly of the Pi Pico Part
 ![Pico DAQ Node Image](Images/Pico_DAQ_Node.jpg)